lasopablo/mercure-motionCorr_nii/README.md

 ## Getting Started

-To get started with Mercure, clone this repository and follow the setup instructions provided in the [official Mercure documentation](https://mercure-imaging.org/docs/#).
+To get started with Mercure, clone this repository (or download from Docker) and follow the setup instructions provided in the [official Mercure documentation](https://mercure-imaging.org/docs/#).

 ## Screenshots